 Ami currently pursues studies with famed pedagogue David Takeno at the Guildhall School, where she is privileged to be supported by the Anglo-Swedish Society.
 She has participated in masterclasses with Tatjana Masurenko, Nobuko Imai, Lawrence Power, Wenting Kang among others.
 She has performed together with esteemed artists such as Priya Mitchell, Marianna Shirinyan and Staffan Scheja.

-Born in Stockholm 2001, violist Ami-Louise Johnsson began her violin studies at the age of 5 with Nina & Oleg Balabine and Hugo Ticciati at the Lilla Akademien.
-In 2009 she had her solo debut with the Swedish Radio Symphony Orchestra in Berwaldhallen.
+Ami-Louise was born in Stockholm in 2001.
+She began her violin studies at the age of 5 with Nina & Oleg Balabine and later Hugo Ticciati at the Lilla Akademie in Stockholm.